MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamUser.md

-Returns a list of users for your account.
+Returns a list of users for the account.